New York vacation rental tax guide

 You’ll be assigned a filing frequency and due dates when you register with the tax authority.
 For filing with the New York State Department of Taxation and Finance, state sales tax due dates are as follows:

 I didn’t rent my property during this filing period.
-Am I still required to file a tax return for my short-term rental with the New York State Department of Taxation and Finance?
+Am I still required to file a lodging tax return with the New York State Department of Taxation and Finance?

 Yes.
-Short-term rental operators registered with the New York State Department of Taxation and Finance are required to file returns each assigned filing period, regardless of whether there was short-term rental income or any short-term rental taxes were collected.
+STR operators registered with the New York State Department of Taxation and Finance are required to file returns each assigned filing period, regardless of whether you had any STR income or collected any lodging taxes.
 Such returns are commonly known as “zero dollar returns.”
 Local tax authorities may have their own requirements.

 Are there penalties for filing taxes late?

-Whether you choose to offer short-term rentals through a marketplace like Airbnb or Vrbo or directly to guests, you open the door to tax liability at the state and local level.
-As tax revenue is a major source of local funding, tax authorities are becoming more aggressive in their efforts to identify individuals and businesses not in compliance with tax laws.
-Failure to register with tax authorities and file short-term rental tax returns in New York State on time may result in late fees, interest payments, and in extreme cases, legal action.
+Whether you choose to offer STRs through a marketplace like Airbnb or Vrbo, or directly to guests, you open the door to tax liability at the state and local level.
+As tax revenue is a major source of local funding, tax authorities are becoming more aggressive in their efforts to identify individuals and businesses violating local tax laws.
+Failure to register with tax authorities and file lodging tax returns in New York state on time may result in late fees, interest payments, and in extreme cases, legal action.

 I’ve been offering short-term rentals without collecting lodging tax.
 What options do I have?

-If you’re already operating a short-term rental but not collecting short-term rental taxes, you may be in violation of New York State tax laws.
+If you’re already operating an STR but not collecting lodging taxes, you may be in violation of New York state tax laws.
 Take the time to review your legal responsibility (with a tax professional, if necessary) and understand the risk of continuing to not collect tax.

-Short-term rental hosts in New York State may be able to take advantage of a voluntary disclosure agreement (VDA).
+STR operators in New York state may be able to take advantage of a voluntary disclosure agreement (VDA).
 A VDA offers an opportunity for hosts to proactively disclose prior period tax liabilities in accordance with a binding agreement with the New York State Department of Taxation and Finance.
 VDAs are offered to encourage cooperation with state tax laws and may result in some or all penalty and interest payments being waived.

 Are there options for outsourcing lodging tax filing?

 Yes.
-Numerous short-term rental hosts in New York State file several state and local lodging tax returns every year.
-For many, filing solutions such as MyLodgeTax can relieve this burden.
+Many STR operators in New York state file several state and local lodging tax returns every year.
+Filing solutions such as Avalara MyLodgeTax can relieve this burden.

 The Vacation Rental Property Owners Guidebook